andrewwmclain/andrewwmclain.github.io/index.md

 <ul>
   <li>
       Desktop application written in C++ using the QT Creator IDE.
 Users go through a series of prompts for reservation details, payment information, etc. and may proceed if the information is valid.
+Individual project.
   </li>
 </ul>